All Episodes

 There's no blame.

-There is actual fact to demonstrate that liberals and unions running the public schools have not as their objective educating kids, but rather protecting union jobs and other uh jobs in administration and so forth.
+There is actual fact to demonstrate that liberals and unions running the public schools have not as their objective educating kids, but rather protecting union jobs and other jobs in administration and so forth.

 And some people even think that there might be an advantage to undereducating kids.

-Gets them voting Democrat and makes them unable to understand classic arguments that might change their minds someday.
+It destroys their will early in life, gets them voting Democrat, and makes them unable to understand classic arguments that might change their mind someday.

 Okay, we've still got less.

-I I've what we've played one audio soundbite.
+We've played one audio soundbite.

-Two audio soundbites today.
+There are two audio soundbites today.

 We got a lot of good ones.